 Pages

-Last Saturday, Irish born Maureen O’Hara, one of the icons of Hollywood’s Golden Age, has died.
+Irish-born Maureen O’Hara (1920-2015) was one of the icons of Hollywood’s Golden Age.
 The feisty and fearless actress starred in John Ford’s Oscar-winning drama How Green Was My Valley (1941), set in Wales, and Ford’s Irish-set The Quiet Man (1952) opposite John Wayne.
-The famously red-headed actress also worked successfully with Charles Laughton at Jamaica Inn (1939) and The Hunchback of Notre Dame (1939), starred in the perennial Christmas hit Miracle on 34th Street (1947), and appeared in the Disney children’s hit The Parent Trap (1961).
-O'Hara was 95.
+The famously red-headed actress also worked successfully with Charles Laughton at Jamaica Inn (1939) and The Hunchback of Notre Dame (1939), starred in the perennial Christmas classic Miracle on 34th Street (1947), and appeared in the Disney children’s hit The Parent Trap (1961).

 Maureen O'Hara (1920-2015)